 Overview and aim of the research

-In cooperation with the Geophysical Fluid Dynamics group of the FU Berlin, we are investigating the theoretical framework of Shockless Explosion Combustion (SEC), which represents a completely new operating concept for gas turbines.
-Core of the SEC process is the controlled quasi-homogeneous auto-ignition of an air-fuel mixture, which should lead to a dynamic approximation of an energetically more favorable constant volume combustion (CVC) [2].
-The numerical investigation of the flows occuring here involves very small time and length scales, which also requires significant effort from the computational fluid dynamics (CFD) solver.
-Therefore, we are developing our own CFD solver and pay special attention to efficient numerical methods and parallelization of the simulations.
-In the following, we give a rough overview of the numerical methods we use and focus especially on methods for adaptive mesh refinement (AMR).
+In co-operation with the Geophysical Fluid Dynamics working group at the FU Berlin, we are researching the theoretical framework conditions of Shockless Explosion Combustion (SEC), which represents a completely new operating concept for gas turbines.
+The essential basis of SEC is the controlled homogeneous self-ignition of the fuel, whereby a dynamic approximation to an energetically more favourable constant volume combustion (CVC) is to be achieved.
+[2] The numerical investigation of the flows occurring here takes place on very small time and length scales, which also requires a considerable effort for the numerical flow solver (Computational Fluid Dynamics, CFD).
+We are therefore developing our own CFD solver, paying particular attention to efficient numerical methods and parallelisation of the simulations.
+In the following, we give a rough overview of the numerical methods we use, focussing in particular on adaptive mesh refinement (AMR) methods.

-The general basis for the numerical solution of problems we discuss here are the multi-species reactive Euler Equations.
-These are given in their three-dimensional conservative Form as
+The general basis for the numerical solution of the problems discussed here are the reactive Euler equations for several species.
+These are in their three-dimensional conservative form:

 \begin{gather}